djangocon/2023.djangocon.us/_posts/2023-06-08-Joni-Trythall-YupGup.md

 ## I had a much more artistic friend take a look at your work and help inform my questions.
 She thinks I should ask you about the “flat” art style.
 Any insight into what “flat” art style is and why you use it?

 > Joni: "I love this question!
-My first experiences with illustration were actually CSS-based drawings like this one [codepin.io/jonitrythall](https://codepen.io/jonitrythall/pen/zYGKEg)–I chose the crab as a hat tip for DCUS 2022 of course.
+My first experiences with illustration were actually CSS-based drawings like [this one](https://codepen.io/jonitrythall/pen/zYGKEg)–I chose the crab as a hat tip for DCUS 2022 of course.
 Putting basic, flat, two dimensional shapes together was the easiest way to get a graphic in place with individual shapes for animating.
 This same approach carried over into Illustrator and learning about SVGs.

 > Even as I’ve experimented with more “complex” drawing and texture techniques over the years I find myself always preferring the simplicity and lightness of this approach, cutting down on unnecessary complexities that may distract from the message.
 This style also seems to prevail over a lot of trends that come and go, especially within the tech community, and makes printing and working in Figma much easier."